AWS, Broadcom, IBM, Cloudflare, Salesforce, and others are aiming to boost interoperability between tools for threat detection and investigation.

-A coalition of cybersecurity and tech companies have launched an open-source effort to help organisations stop cyberattacks faster and more effectively.
+A coalition of cybersecurity and tech companies have launched an open-source effort to help organizations stop cyberattacks faster and more effectively.

 First initiated by AWS and Splunk, the Open Cybersecurity Schema Framework (OCSF) aims to break down data silos that impede security teams.
 The project was launched today (10 August) at the Black Hat USA security conference.

-OCSF has contributions by other initial members including Cloudflare, IBM Security, Okta, Rapid7 and Salesforce.
+OCSF has contributions from other initial members including Cloudflare, IBM Security, Okta, Rapid7, and Salesforce.
 It builds upon the ICD Schema work done at Symantec, a division of Broadcom.

-The OCSF members said stopping cyberattacks generally requires coordination across multiple cybersecurity tools, but normalising data from multiple sources requires significant time and resources.
+The OCSF members said stopping cyberattacks generally requires coordination across multiple cybersecurity tools, but normalizing data from multiple sources requires significant time and resources.

 AWS director at the office of the CISO, Mark Ryland, said having a “holistic view of security-related data” is essential to effectively detect, investigate and mitigate security issues.

-“Customers tell us that their security teams are spending too much time and energy normalising data across different tools rather than being able to focus on analysing and responding to risks,” Ryland added.
+“Customers tell us that their security teams are spending too much time and energy normalizing data across different tools rather than being able to focus on analyzing and responding to risks,” Ryland added.

 “By increasing interoperability between tools, the OCSF aims to greatly accelerate our customers’ ability to understand and respond to cybersecurity concerns.”

-The initial framework is made up of a set of data types, an attribute dictionary and a taxonomy.
-While it is not restricted to the cybersecurity domain, the initial focus of the framework has been for cybersecurity events.
+The initial framework is made up of a set of data types, an attribute dictionary, and a taxonomy.
+While it is not restricted to the cybersecurity domain, the initial focus of the framework has been on cybersecurity events.

 10 things you need to know direct to your inbox every weekday.
 Sign up for the Daily Brief, Silicon Republic’s digest of essential sci-tech news.